To run a build of your iOS app on Bitrise, you will need to provide code signing files in some way. The code signing of iOS projects requires:

 - A script, tool or step which installs these files in the build environment.

 You can store your code signing files and create a signed .ipa file for your iOS project (either native or cross-platform), or a signed .app or .pkg file for your MacOS project on bitrise.io.
 You can manually upload all the required files (provisoning profiles and .p12 certificate files) or you can use automatic provisioning to automatically generate and manage provisioning profiles from a connected Apple Developer account.
-We’ll show you how to use both options!
+We’ll show you how to use either option!

 We also support using Xcode’s Automatically manage signing option, with both manual and automatic provisioning.